Are you looking for a managed hosting provider for your WordPress website?

 - Offers cPanel to manage things like email, domains, and more.

 Finally, let’s talk about the pricing plans of Hostgator Cloud.
-The Hatchling Cloud plan can be purchased at $4.95 per month and allows you to host only one domain.
+The Hatchling Cloud plan comes with just 1 domain and starts at $4.95/month.
 However, their Baby and Business plans do not have any such restrictions.

 6. Liquid Web